-The effective giving of feedback and offering constructive criticism is important in any working relationship, but essential in a training relationship.
-If feedback is given badly, or not given at all, then the relationship will not be an effective context for learning.
-Not only that, but in addition, the resentment and misunderstanding which may develop will prevent good communication and erode trust.
+Effective feedback and constructive criticism are important in any working relationship but essential in a training relationship.
+If feedback is given badly or not given at all, the relationship will not be an effective context for learning.
+In addition, resentment and misunderstandings that may develop will prevent good communication and erode trust.

-A good method that I was taught as a teacher is to always attempt to find something authentic that is positive first, then offer constructive criticism, then offer another positive.
+A good method that I was taught as a teacher is always to attempt to find something authentic that is positive first, then offer constructive criticism, and then offer another positive.

 It is very common for curates to feel that their incumbent gives them insufficient feedback, or that the feedback is mostly negative and unhelpfully critical.
-It is difficult for a curate to point this out, because they may not wish to seem defensive; they may fear that further criticism will result; or they may think that their incumbent just can't be bothered.
+It is difficult for a curate to point this out because they may not wish to seem defensive; they may fear that further criticism will result, or they may think that their incumbent just can't be bothered.

-But often the incumbent may have no idea that the curate feels like this.
-Perhaps this is because it is a long time since the incumbent was a curate anxious for some feedback, perhaps it is because they are focussed on numerous other things, or perhaps it may simply be true that the curate is over-sensitive.
+But often, the incumbent may have no idea that the curate feels like this.
+Perhaps this is because it has been a long time since the incumbent was a curate anxious for feedback, perhaps it is because they are focussed on numerous other things, or perhaps it may simply be true that the curate is oversensitive.
 But whatever the reasons, it is important that both curate and incumbent engage in good practice in this area.

-An incumbent should be able to give clear and positive affirmation when things have been done well, and although this may seem blindingly obvious, there is an element of discipline in remembering to offer specific comment here.
+An incumbent should be able to give clear and positive affirmation when things have been done well, and although this may seem blindingly obvious, there is an element of discipline in remembering to offer specific comments here.
 A general sense of 'well done' is not enough, specific examples of what was good and why should be offered.

 Constructive critical comment is a more difficult area but not one to shrink from.
 Because it can be a sensitive area, comments which were meant to be constructive can sound more abrupt than was intended.
-But again, comment should be specific and whilst pointing out areas of weakness, it is helpful to concentrate on how it might have been done differently, how it could be approached in future and what has been learned.
-This approach will feel less bruising than a simple demolition of a piece of work, because it offers a way forward and expresses the faith of the incumbent in the curate to develop their skills with more experience.
+But again, the comment should be specific, and whilst pointing out areas of weakness, it is helpful to concentrate on how it might have been done differently, how it could be approached in future and what has been learned.
+This approach will feel less bruising than a simple demolition of a piece of work because it offers a way forward and expresses the faith of the incumbent in the curate to develop their skills with more experience.
 The curate is pointed forward and left with a focus on a positive 'next time' rather than with feelings of failure and disappointment in the present.

 When the curate and training incumbent evaluate a piece of work, it is helpful to allow the curate to give their own perspective first.
 This enables the learner to feel in control of the situation and not immediately exposed to the opinions of the other.
-If the self-assessment is negative, the incumbent can respond with something positive and then say something like 'yes, I think you are right about some of the things that went wrong, let's talk about them'.
-If the curate's assessment is unrealistically positive, some tact will be needed, but at least the incumbent will be aware that the critical comment may be unexpected and therefore needs to handled with care.
+If the self-assessment is negative, the incumbent can respond with something positive and then say something like, 'Yes, I think you are right about some of the things that went wrong; let's talk about them'.
+If the curate's assessment is unrealistically positive, some tact will be needed, but at least the incumbent will be aware that the critical comment may be unexpected and, therefore, needs to be handled with care.